mohammadshahidbeigh/campus360/README.md

 - **Embedding Storage:** Uses Supabase Vector Database to manage OpenAI embeddings effectively.
 - **Optimized Response Generation:** Enhances response accuracy and relevance through RAG, Prompt Engineering, and Langchain.js.

+## Research Paper

+You can find the detailed research paper on the development and impact of Campus360 on [arXiv](https://arxiv.org/abs/your-paper-id).

 ## Installation and Setup

 To set up the Campus360 project locally, follow these steps: